How to Develop Organometallic Catalytic Reactions in API Synthesis: Short Course

 Tutors: Dr Vittorio Farina

-We are delighted to provide this NEW COURSE online.
-It will be divided up into three sessions using an online platform.
-Dates and times are as follows and set in UK, GMT (Greenwich Mean Time):
+We are delighted to provide this online course, it will be divided up into four sessions using an online platform.
+Dates and times are as follows and set in UK, BST (British Summer Time):

-If you have helped develop processes to prepare an API, you have certainly come across catalytic reactions such as C-C or C-N cross couplings, homogeneous catalytic hydrogenations, olefin metathesis reactions, hydroformylations, carbonylations and the like.
-Have you seen cases in which a reaction was run a dozen time successfully in the lab but failed in the plant?
-If so, you are not alone.
-What makes these reactions so difficult to scale-up is that the catalysts are unstable and their presence cannot be monitored by the traditional methods, at least if the catalyst is used in very small amounts, which is always the case in a practical catalytic reaction.
+If you have helped develop processes to prepare an API, you have certainly come across catalytic reactions such as C-C or C-N cross couplings, homogeneous catalytic hydrogenations, olefin metathesis reactions, carbonylations and the like.
+The literature is full of accounts showing that these reactions are difficult to scale up, and sometimes fail in the plant; therefore, it is likely you have experienced these problems.
+What makes these reactions so difficult to scale up is the fact that the catalysts are unstable and their presence cannot be monitored by the traditional methods, at least if the catalyst is used in very small amounts, which is always the case in a practical catalytic reaction.
 Therefore, one must resort to some level of kinetic analysis.

 - The importance of catalysis in the pharmaceutical industry